gkhaburzaniya/pyscript-docs/docs/user-guide/offline.md

     load packages when needed.

-Once downloaded and extracted (we're using version `0.24.1` in this example), we can simply copy the files and folders inside the `pyodide-0.24.1/pyodide/*` directory into our `./public/pyodide/*` folder.
+Once downloaded and extracted (we're using version `0.24.1` in this example), we can copy the files and folders inside the `pyodide-0.24.1/pyodide/*` directory into our `./public/pyodide/*` folder.

 Feel free to either skip or replace the content, or even directly move the